 Jane Kelley, associate professor in WSU’s College of Education, shares some book titles that show depictions of poverty.
-Read more about Kelly’s research on children’s books and poverty.
+She writes:

 Altman, L. J. (1993).
 Amelia’s road.
 New York: Lee & Low Books.